As people start working remotely, hackers are trying to exploit our anxieties

 During periods of uncertainty, a person working from home might be looking for authorities to provide information and guidance.
 That might make them less skeptical of an email from the CDC or an IT manager at the company.

 In addition, there may be no one around to safely ask for a second opinion.
-“In the normal day to day, a person can just walk over to an office colleague to ask if an email looks suspect,” says Peter Fu, a cybersecurity expert and attorney at Cooper Levenson, in an email to Fast Company.
+“In the normal day-to-day, a person can just walk over to an office colleague to ask if an email looks suspect,” says Peter Fu, a cybersecurity expert and attorney at Cooper Levenson, in an email to Fast Company.

 “In an environment where everyone is working from home—especially for offices where WFH has been instituted on an emergency or novel basis—people don’t always know the proper cyber sanitation when it comes to phishing due diligence,” Fu says.
 If the employee seeks a second opinion by forwarding the email to a colleague, they’ve just unintentionally increased the surface area of risk, he adds.